aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Wait until `window.aptos` is defined

 The first step when integrating with the `window.aptos` API is to delay rendering the application until the `window.onload` event has fired.

+Quit the app by hitting Ctrl-C in the terminal running the `npm start` process.

 Still in the `first-dapp` directory, open the `src/index.tsx` file and change the following code snippet: